Chocolate Zucchini Bread

 storage/reheating

-Refrigerate for up to 1 week for longer freshness.
+Refrigerate for up to 7 days.

 Freeze individual slices or the whole loaf for up to 2 months.